SilverHalf/mount-balrior/decima/mechanics.md

 This section contains a detailed reference of the various attacks and mechanics present in the Godsquall Decima encounter.

-The rest of this page is structured into three sections:
+The rest of this page is structured into the following sections:
-1. **Mechanics** - a description of every attack and mechanic in the encounter.
+1. **Overview** - basic description of the fight and its main points.
 2. **Phases** - a description of the structure of the fight, with transitions and differences between phases.
+3. **Mechanics** - a reference of every attack in the encounter.
-3. **Effects** - a list of all effects unique to the encounter.
+4. **Effects** - a reference of all effects unique to the encounter.

 ### Table of Contents
 {: .no_toc}